Living with Change

 version of The

-the book that got me interested in evolutionary psychology.
+Adapted Mind, the book that got me interested in

 14 “Let us accept the idea that women should stick to their own jobs – the jobs they did so well in the good old days before they started talking about votes and women’s rights. … It is a formidable list of jobs: The whole of the spinning industry, the whole of the dying industry, the whole of the weaving industry.
 The whole catering industry and – what would not please Lady Astor, perhaps – the whole of the nation’s brewing and distilling.
 All the preserving, pickling, and bottling industry, all the bacon-curing.
 And (since in those days a man was often absent from whom for months together on war or business) a very large share in the management of landed estates.
 Here are the women’s jobs … .”
 Dorothy Sayers (1947, p.
 133).